jtakeda-tokai/inmerf_hg38/README.md

 # InMeRF (hg38)
+### :warning: This site temporarily stores data for the web service ([InMeRF](https://www.med.nagoya-u.ac.jp/neurogenetics/InMeRF/)), which is currently unavailable.
 ## Abstract
 The Individual Meta Random Forest (InMeRF) is a tool to predict the pathogenicity of nonsynonymous SNVs (nsSNVs) using 150 independent models that were individually generated for all possible amino acid (AA) substitutions.
 This version is using 34 rank scores in dbNSFP v4.0a as feature values.
 ## Materials and Methods